Ursinus in Costa Rica

-Every other winter break, Ursinus biology students have the opportuntity to travel throughout Costa Rica, pursuing research projects at five biological field stations in a diverse array of tropical habitats.
+Every other winter break, Ursinus biology students have the opportuntity to travel throughout Costa Rica over winter break, pursuing research projects at five biological field stations in a diverse array of tropical habitats.
 Next trip: December/January 2019-2020

 Hosted by the Organization for Tropical Studies, students in BIO/ENV-320 (Biology of the Neotropics) conduct research at five research stations throughout Costa Rica:

 - Palo Verde Biological Station (10.347778°N, 85.350278°W) features extensive wetlands adjacent to one the best patches of dry forest remaining in Central America.

 - Las Alturas Biological Station (8.945°N, 82.833W), at 1500 m elevation, is a rustic field station adjacent to 500,000 ha of primary forest in the Amistad Biosphere Reserve.

 - Las Cruces Biological Station (8.785694° N, Longitude: 82.959722W), at 1200 m elevation, is home to the Wilson Botanical Garden plus 300 hectares of mid-elevation wet forest.